- Hit List

 Canadian Doctors for Refugee Care

 Health care and professional services organizations across Canada opposed to the cuts formed the group Canadian Doctors for Refugee Care in the spring of 2012.
-They were promptly branded by Citizenship and Immigration Minister Jason Kenney’s office as “activists” who have “purposefully altered” the facts when reporting on cases of patients needing care.
+They were promptly branded by then-Citizenship and Immigration Minister Jason Kenney’s office as “activists” who have “purposefully altered” the facts when reporting on cases of patients needing care.
 Canadian Doctor for Refugee Care and the Canadian Association of Refugee Lawyers launched a legal challenge in February 2013 claiming the cuts were unconstitutional, a move which was met by further dismissing remarks from Minister Kenney, who qualified it as “part of an ongoing ideological campaign.”
 On July 4, 2014, the Federal Court of Canada rendered its decision on the challenge, striking down the cuts to the IFHP, finding that they constituted "cruel and unusual treatment," contrary to section 12 of the Canadian Charter of Rights and Freedoms.

 Since 1957, Citizenship and Immigration Canada funded the Interim Federal Health Program (IFHP) to provide temporary health care coverage to refugees and people claiming refugee status.